sttyerase/Great-Recipes/Seafood/Seafood Salad.md

 ice water to stop the cooking process.
 Drain the shrimp and pat dry.

 Place all the ingredients in a bowl and toss gently to coat.
+Keep in refrigerator for up to two days.